kowallus/mbgc/README.md

 skipping files not matching any pattern specified in *patterns.txt* file (one pattern per line):
 ```
-./mbgc r -F patterns.txt comp.mbgc part.mbgc
+./mbgc r -E patterns.txt comp.mbgc part.mbgc
 ```
 ## Additional remarks

-* FASTA files are compressed and stored by *mbgc* (and later extracted) in the order defined by *sequencesListFile*.
+* FASTA files are compressed and stored by *mbgc* (and later extracted) in the order defined by *fastaFileList*.
 * Reducing number of threads below 4 may result in ratio improvement (in a single-threaded runs from 1% up to 24% for a cross-pathogen dataset in the *speed* mode) at the expense of serious performance penalty (up to a factor of ~6 for human genome collections).